9 killed, including 3 kids, at video game arcade in Mexico

-MEXICO CITY (AP) — Four gunmen shot to death nine people at a video game arcade in western Mexico, and among the dead were are three children aged 12, 13 and 14.
+MEXICO CITY (AP) — Four gunmen shot to death nine people at a video game arcade in western Mexico, and among the dead were three children aged 12, 13 and 14.

 Prosecutors in the state of Michoacan said late Monday the attack left two other people wounded.